-D. Formal Complaints
+F. Formal Complaints

-When a complainant requests an investigation, the Title IX Coordinator will promptly upon receipt (verbal or written) of a formal complaint:
+When a complainant requests an investigation, the Title IX Coordinator will promptly upon written receipt of a formal complaint:

-- 1. Determine whether the conduct as alleged would, if proved, constitute sex discrimination, sex-based harassment and/or sexual misconduct as defined above; - 2.
+- 1. Determine whether the conduct as alleged would, if proved, constitute discrimination, sexual harassment, sexual misconduct, or retaliation as defined above; - 2.
 Determine whether the conduct allegedly occurred in the College's educational program or activity or if the College has substantial interest; - 3.
 Determine whether at the time the formal complaint was made if the complainant was participating or attempting to participate in a College program or activity.

-If the alleged conduct in the formal complaint would, if proved, satisfy all above elements and is filed verbally, signed by a complainant, or signed by the Title IX Coordinator, it will be investigated and resolved through the procedures applicable to Title IX.
+If the alleged conduct in the formal complaint would, if proved, satisfy all above elements and is signed by a complainant, or signed by the Title IX Coordinator, it will be investigated and resolved through the procedure outlined below.